Neko1313/casbin-fastapi-decorator-docs/docs/core/permission-guard.md

 ### `enforcer_provider`

 A FastAPI dependency that returns a configured `casbin.Enforcer` instance.
-Called on every request where permission checking is needed.
+It is resolved on every request where permission checking is needed, but the provider itself may return a cached enforcer.

 ```python
 async def get_enforcer() -> casbin.Enforcer:
     return casbin.Enforcer("casbin/model.conf", "casbin/policy.csv")
 ```

-For production use, consider caching the enforcer instance instead of recreating it on every request.
-See the [Database extra](../extras/db/overview) for a `DatabaseEnforcerProvider` that handles this.
+For production use, prefer a provider that caches the enforcer instance instead of recreating it on every request.
+See the [File extra](../extras/file/overview) for `CachedFileEnforcerProvider` or the [Database extra](../extras/db/overview) for `DatabaseEnforcerProvider`.

 ### `error_factory`